jaimeiniesta/metainspector/README.md

-page.title               # title of the page from the head section, as string page.best_title          # best title of the page, from a selection of candidates page.description         # returns the meta description, or the first long paragraph if no meta description is found
+page.title               # title of the page from the head section, as string page.best_title          # best title of the page, from a selection of candidates page.description         # returns the meta description, or the first long paragraph if no meta description is found page.best_description    # returns the first non-empty description between the following candidates: standard meta description, og:description, twitter:description, the first long paragraph, empty string if all are empty
 ```

 ### Links